Pradumnasaraf/Contributors/operations.md

-Purpose of this file is to provide the information about the operations that can be performed with the GraphQL API.
+This document contains the operations that can be performed on the GraphQL API.

 ## Query

+Query operations are used to fetch data from the server.

 ### Get a contributor